sbrugel/SEPTA-Checker/README.md

 This will remove every train that is currently in the tracker, as well as all associated stations.

 ### /query
-Returns the delay/consist/location information for the train the user specifies.
+Returns the delay/consist/location information for the train the user specifies. *This does not add the train to the tracker*

 Parameters: [train] is the train number whose data will be returned. **This doesn't have to be a train that is being tracked by the bot, but it must be a valid train number and a train that is currently running.**